KhalisFoundation/sttm-web/CONTRIBUTING.md

 ## JavaScript Styleguide

-All JavaScript must adhere to [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
+All JavaScript must adhere to our [ESLint](tree/.eslintrc) and [Prettier](tree/package.json) rules.
+We recommend using [VSCode](https://code.visualstudio.com/) with [Prettier](https://prettier.io/) [plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) installed to avoid linting errors.
+We anyway lint the code before pushing to repo.

 ## CSS Styleguide